Creating a Community Language School

 - The Sydney Institute for Community Languages Education (SICLE) portal houses resources in various languages that other teachers have shared - openlanguage.org.au

-The NSW Government, through the Department of Education (DoE), provides funding for community language schools that meet the requirements of their Community Languages Schools Program (CLSP).
+The NSW Government, through the Department of Education (DoE), provides funding for community language schools that meet the requirements of the Community Languages Schools Program (CLSP).

-At any time of the year you can submit an Expression of Interest (EOI) to apply for funding for your school, via the Department of Education's Portal.
+At any time during the year, you can submit an Expression of Interest (EOI) through the Department of Education Portal to begin the process of registering your CLS and applying for funding.

-To complete this EOI, you will need to provide these documents:
+To complete the EOI, you will need to provide the following documents:

 - Public Liability Insurance Certificate of Currency